Daminduharsha11/mirror-oldy/README.md

 # Mirror-Oldy

-#Android Version Compatibility Notice
 Mirror-Oldy is primarily designed and tested for older Android versions (roughly Android 5.0 Lollipop up to Android 9 Pie).

 It leverages basic ADB shell commands for screen capture and input events which may have limited or no support on newer Android releases or certain device OEM customizations.

 Works best on devices where adb shell screencap and adb shell input commands function reliably.

 May not work correctly on the latest Android versions (Android 10+), due to security enhancements and changed APIs.

 A PyQt5-based desktop application for real-time control and interaction with Android devices via ADB.

 Mirror your device screen, send taps, swipes, scrolls, and rotate the view — all from your PC.

 ---